 Here's where you provide them with value and showcase your skills.
-Don't criticise their websites outright, but point out any best practices their website isn't following, let them know how you've been able to improve conversion rates through design for similar businesses or simply create a prototype for their landing page that looks 50 times better than their current one.
+Don't criticise their websites outright, but point out any possible improvements with kindness and levity.

+Let them know how you've improved conversion rates through design for similar businesses or create a prototype for their landing page that looks 50 times better than their current one.

 A quick way to do this is by recording videos of your screen as you move through their website.
 Use tools like Loom or Vidyard to record your screen, your camera (or both) and your prospective clients won’t be able to resist watching a personal video made just for them.
 It’s true: 86% of marketers agree that using video has helped generate leads.

 Once you've finalised your suggestions, reach out to your contacts through email with your video embedded and provide them with your treasure chest of knowledge.

 The great thing about this kind of outreach is that it's not cold.
 These are people who are familiar with you and are much more likely to respond to your marketing efforts.

 So, you've established an online presence, and the enquiries are trickling in.
 Now it’s time to give your prospective client a stellar first impression of what it might be like to work with you.
 A great onboarding system is the perfect start.